typelevel/cats/docs/src/main/tut/datatypes/kleisli.md

 What `local` allows us to do is essentially "expand" our input type to a more "general" one.
-In our case, we can take a `Kleisli` that expects a `DbConfig` or `ServiceConfig` and turn it into one that expects an `AppConfig`, so long as we tell it how to go from an `AppConfig` to the other configs.
+In our case, we can take a `Kleisli` that expects a `DbConfig` or `ServiceConfig` and turn it into one that expects an `AppConfig`, as long as we tell it how to go from an `AppConfig` to the other configs.

 Now we can create our application config validator!